 Zinc is an essential antioxidant responsible for cell division and wound healing.
 It also helps fortify hair and allows it to thrive.
 Natural sources of zinc include spinach, lentils, pumpkin seeds, and chickpeas.

 Collagen is made of amino acids, which your body uses to build keratin in the hair.
-Consuming collagen peptides can replenish the loss of proteins during pregnancy and provide the buying blocs needed for growing new hair.
+Consuming collagen peptides can replenish the loss of proteins during pregnancy and provide the building blocks needed for growing new hair.
 Less collagen in the scalp skin makes it weaker and more prone to hair shedding.
-Becoming weaker and eventually leading to more fragile hair and hair loss.
 The amino acids in collagen supplements enhance the body's ability to produce healthier, thicker hair.

 Probiotics are known to promote a healthy gut microbiome that can support the production of hair-loving nutrients.
-Additionally, probiotics can help regulate the hormones that control the hair growth phases' transition.
+Additionally, probiotics can help regulate the hormones that control the hair growth phase transition.

 The takeaway about postpartum hair loss